Types of Funds

-An Unrestricted Fund is a fund in which the donor wants his/her charitable giving to accomplish the most for the community’s quality of life.
-However, the donor feels the Foundation can best determine the current and ever changing needs in the community.
-If the unrestricted funds are the needs of the community will continue to be met and grants will be made in the name of the donor.
-The responsibility for selecting the most appropriate grantees rests on the Grants Committee of the Board.
+An unrestricted fund is a fund in which the donor wants his/her charitable giving to accomplish the most for the community’s quality of life.
+With this type of fund, it is up to the foundation to identify current needs in the community, and the responsibility of selecting grantees rests with the Community Foundation Grants Committee.
 This type of fund is a great way in which the donor can meet a variety of community needs year after year

 Organization Endowment Fund

-Deferred Gifts allows donors to leave a charitable legacy.
+Deferred gifts allow donors to leave a charitable legacy.
 The three major types of deferred funds include bequests, charitable remainder trusts and life insurance policies.
-Our staff woudl be happy to discuss the benefits of these contributions with you.
+Our staff would be happy to discuss the benefits of these contributions with you.